alexa/ask-sdk-controls/doc/userGuide.md

 in the handling phase.
 Each control in the chain delegates to the next in the chain, and subsequently observes the result and performs additional work if necessary.

-A common pattern is demonstrated by the library `DateRangeControl`:
+A common pattern is demonstrated by the `DateRangeControl`:

 ```ts
 async handle(input, resultBuilder) {